Les Moss: Coaching and managing career

 After his playing career, Moss served as the White Sox' batting practice catcher, then moved into their player development organization as a manager in their farm system and an occasional scout through 1966.
 In 1963, he managed the Lynchburg White Sox to a second-place finish, and was named the Sally League manager of the year.
 In 1964 he returned to Indianapolis and managed the Triple-A Indians to a second-place finish.
 He was a coach on the White Sox' MLB staff from 1967 to 1970.
 Moss served as interim manager in 1968 for 36 games when White Sox manager Al López had to undergo an emergency appendectomy.
 He was the White Sox pitching coach in 1970.

 From 1971 through 1973, Moss managed high-level teams in the California Angels' system, at Shreveport of the Texas League and Salt Lake City of the Pacific Coast League.
 Then, after a year as an Angels' scout, in 1975, Moss was hired by the Detroit Tigers to manage in their minor league organisation.
 He managed the Montgomery Rebels to two Southern League championships in 1975 and 1976.
 In 1977 and 1978, Moss managed the Tigers' Triple-A affiliate, the Evansville Triplets.
 There he was credited with developing Lance Parrish's catching skills, after the Tigers converted him from a third baseman.
 After the 1978 season, Moss was voted Manager of the Year in the American Association, and The Sporting News named him Minor League Manager of the Year.

 Moss succeeded Ralph Houk as manager for the 1979 Detroit Tigers.
 In his time with the Tigers he went 27–26.
-He actually was not fired for cause or because he was ineffective, but rather because Sparky Anderson had unexpectedly become available.
-Moss was named manager soon after the 1978 season concluded.
-However, the Tigers had not counted on Anderson being fired on November 27, 1978 by the Cincinnati Reds.
-Moss was a victim of bad timing, as the Tigers came to a deal to bring Anderson to the Tigers after the first third of the 1979 season.
-Dick Tracewski coached four games as interim manager until Anderson's arrival.
+He actually was not fired for cause or because he was ineffective, but rather because Sparky Anderson, a proven big-league manager and four-time pennant winner with the Cincinnati Reds, had unexpectedly become available.
+Moss was named the Tigers' manager soon after the 1978 season concluded.
+However, after Anderson was fired by the Reds on November 27, 1978, the Tigers came to a deal to bring Anderson to Detroit after the first third of the 1979 season.
+Following Moss's dismissal on June 12, 1979, coach Dick Tracewski served as interim manager for two games until Anderson's arrival on June 14.

 Moss finished with a managing record of 39–50 (.438) in 89 games.
 Moss became a minor-league pitching instructor in the Chicago Cubs' system in 1980, then served as pitching coach of the MLB Cubs in 1981 and Houston Astros from 1983 to 1989, helping the Astros win the 1986 National League Western Division title.
 Mike Scott won the 1986 National League Cy Young Award while Moss served as the Astros' pitching coach.
 In 1990, he worked as minor-league pitching instructor for the Astros, before working as a pitching coordinator for the San Francisco Giants starting in 1991.
 He retired from baseball in 1995.

 Moss died in Longwood, Florida on August 29, 2012 at the age of 87.